 Here in this article, we have covered the scope of NET JRF.
 The eligibility conditions required to get admitted into M.Phil/PhD programme, the rewards offered to students under JRF, the tenure of the fellowship, application procedure and more are described in the detail.
 Find below the overview of UGC NET JRF.

 UGC-NET June 2020 Update: The applications for UGC NET Examination 2020 have started from 16th March 2020.
-The last date to apply is 16th April 2020.
+The last date to apply has been extended to 16th May 2020.
 CLICK HERE

 Overview of NET JRF